Published on January 13, 2021 by Ashley Rothstein

 When to eat & how much

 In the beginning, your meal times may be erratic.
 Some days, you may eat once.
 Other days, you’ll want to eat multiple times and even that won’t feel like enough.
 But over time, you’ll find a groove and your meal times will become more stable and predictable (assuming your lifestyle is stable and predictable too).
-Two meals – a lighter first meal and larger second – is a great baseline to shoot for.
-Maybe a snack or two throughout the day in between your meals if your body asks for it.
+Two meals – a lighter first meal and larger second – plus a few snacks in between is a great baseline to shoot for.

 Ultimately, let your body decide.

 Since you will be eliminating crap and eating whole foods, your hunger signals may change.
 You may feel a dip in energy, less mental clarity, your stomach growling, or even a bit lightheaded as your cue for hunger instead of cravings or that “hangry” feeling you may be used to.

 In regards to how much to eat, listen to your body here too.
 If you’re hungry, just eat more.
 If you’re full or bloated, don’t eat for a few hours or maybe fast the rest of the day.

 The longer you do this, the more metabolically healthy and flexible you will become, and the more you’ll learn your body’s cues and signals.
 Animal-Based 30 food list